secureCodeBox/secureCodeBox/scanners/nmap/README.md

 - `-PS`, `-PA`, `-PU` xx: Replace xx with the ports to scan.
 TCP SYN/ACK or UDP discovery.
 - `-sV`: Determine service and version info.
 - `-O`: Determine OS info. **Note:** This requires the the user to be run as root or the system capabilities to be extended to allow nmap to send raw sockets.
-See more information on [how to deploy the secureCodeBox nmap container to allow this](https://github.com/secureCodeBox/scanner-infrastructure-nmap/pull/20) and the [nmap docs about priviliged scans](https://secwiki.org/w/Running_nmap_as_an_unprivileged_user)
+See more information on [how to deploy the secureCodeBox nmap container to allow this](https://github.com/secureCodeBox/scanner-infrastructure-nmap/pull/20) and the [nmap docs about privileged scans](https://secwiki.org/w/Running_nmap_as_an_unprivileged_user)
 - `-A`: Determine service/version and OS info.
 - `-script` xx: Replace xx with the script name.
 Start the scan with the given script.
 - `--script` xx: Replace xx with a coma-separated list of scripts.
 Start the scan with the given scripts.